-In collaboration with the North Carolina Board of Nursing's philosophies, the App State Department of Nursing uses a "Just Culture" framework.
-Just Culture promotes a learning culture that supports patient safety while assigning accountability for behavioral choices.
+In collaboration with the North Carolina Board of Nursing (NCBON), the Department of Nursing uses a "Just Culture" framework.
+Just Culture promotes a learning culture that supports patient safety while promoting accountability for clinical behavior.
 The Department of Nursing uses "Just Culture" concepts when reviewing practice events or errors and when identifying appropriate resolutions that promote practice enhancement and patient safety.
-Just Culture concepts are outlined here at the North Carolina Board of Nursing website: Just Culture Concepts & Definitions.
-For nursing students, the STUDENT PRACTICE EVENT EVALUATION TOOL (SPEET), is used as an integral tool for investigation and review of practice situations.
-A copy of the SPEET (NCBON, 2020) is available at: https://www.ncbon.com/ydownloads/just-culture/just-culture-speet.pdf.
+Just Culture concepts are outlined here at the NCBON website: Just Culture Concepts & Definitions.